 In addition, he has served as president of the American Board of Urology, president of the Society of Urologic Oncology, the North Central Section of the American Urological Association, the Society of University Urologists, the Society of Pelvic Surgeons, and was founder and first president of the Society of Urologic Chairpersons and Program Directors.
 Dr. Flanigan also served as secretary of the American Urological Association from 2006 to 2011.
 Dr. Flanigan has been very involved in basic and clinical research throughout his career and has contributed more than 350 publications to the medical literature.
 Dr. Flanigan earned his medical degree from Case Western Reserve University Medical School before completing his residencies in urology and general surgery at Case Western Reserve University Affiliated Hospitals (Cleveland) in 1978.

-Dr. Ghanayem, the Dr. William M. Scholl Professor, directs the academic, clinical and graduate medical education programs of the department of orthopaedic surgery and rehabilitation at Loyola University Health System and Loyola University Chicago Stritch School of Medicine.
+Dr. Ghanayem, the Dr. William M. Scholl Professor, directs the academic, clinical and graduate medical education programs of the department of orthopaedic surgery and rehabilitation at Loyola Medicine and Loyola University Chicago Stritch School of Medicine.
 He joined Loyola in 1995 and has a joint faculty appointment as professor in the department of neurological Surgery.
 For the past 20 years, Dr. Ghanayem has helped establish the orthopaedic surgery department as an internationally known center for education, research and patient care.

 Dr. Ghanayem’s clinical expertise includes spine surgery of a variety of conditions, including the cervical (neck) and lumbar (back) spine.
 He earned his medical degree from Northwestern University Feinberg School of Medicine, completed a residency in orthopaedic surgery at University Hospitals of Cleveland/Case Western Reserve University and a fellowship in spine surgery from the University of Wisconsin-Madison.